So Your Credit Card Application Was Rejected — What Now?Published on October 15, 2021 by CreditFresh

 Subprime credit may be a major roadblock when it comes to getting some credit, so it’s often the reason why people are rejected for credit cards and personal loans.

-Your credit report will show most negative information for seven years – or ten years for certain types of bankruptcy – as recorded by the major credit agencies, which include Experian, Equifax, and TransUnion.
-However, if no new negative information hits your credit file, you may stop feeling the effects of bankruptcy on your credit report after five years.
+Your credit report will show most negative information for a number of years as recorded by the major credit agencies, which include Experian, Equifax, and TransUnion.

 Many banks and credit card companies want to see at least a fair credit score and a report that shows few, if any, delinquencies.